The aims of the English Curriculum at Gilded Hollins are to:

 Key Stage 1

-I am proud of my work about The Tiger Who Came to Tea because I tried really hard with my sentences and handwriting.
+I am proud of my writing because I tried really hard to form my letters correctly.

 Key Stage 2